Stability-AI/StableStudio/packages/stablestudio-plugin-webui/README.md

 - [x] mask/inpaint/outpaint
 - [x] store settings
 - [x] webui status could replace images generated status
+- [x] load existing images (need an extension on webui: [sd-webui-StableStudio](https://github.com/jtydhr88/sd-webui-StableStudio))
+- [x] Need to think about how to deal with extensions ecosystem in webui (made a start with [sd-webui-StableStudio](https://github.com/jtydhr88/sd-webui-StableStudio))
 - [ ] upscale (working)
 - [ ] Lora support
-- [ ] load existing images
 - [ ] plugin could use path in settings along with a field for extra cli flags to launch webui on startup
 - [ ] some bugs fix
 - [ ] MacOS and Linux support (since I don’t have environment with MacOS/Linux, may need someone help with this)
-- [ ] Need to think about how to deal with extensions ecosystem in webui
 - [ ] many other features from webui...